Sneaky-Evil/SneakyEvil-Menu/README.md

 If you guys don't still under stand go to my channel https://www.youtube.com/watch?v=M34MFcswKio

 # AMONG US.EXE
-Play on Steam And Show on The process list Or download Among us.exe and show on the process list.
+Play on Steam And Show on The process list.

-Hope ypou are enjoying the sneakyevil menu :)
+Hope you enjoy This sneakyevil menu. :)